 - Spaghetti: You could use a different pasta if you prefer but I really think a long pasta works so much better than a short cut in this dish

-- Tuna: One of the best things about this recipe is that you can use canned tuna which makes it such a quick and easy recipe, just make sure you get one that’s sustainably sourced.
+- Tuna: One of the best things about this recipe is that you can use canned tuna which makes it such a quick and easy recipe, just make sure you get one that's sustainably sourced.
 You can also use canned tuna to make these delicious tuna burgers!

 - Capers: These add an amazing briney tanginess to this dish which I cannot get enough of

 - Green Olives: I like to keep a jar of these in the fridge for an easy added salt hit to so many dishes.
 Use leftovers to make this olives and tomatoes on toast

 - Lemon: For that citrusy kick